Use the work health and wellbeing toolkit to embed health and wellbeing into your business systems.

 How to evaluate

-Evaluation can be based on data collected from a variety of sources.
-Data can be collected at any stage of the process.
-The final phase will be about collating data and analysing the results for future improvements and investments.
+Evaluation can be based on data collected from a variety of sources, collected at any phase.
+The final phase is to collate data and analyse results for future improvements and investments.

 |Plan||Gather baseline data to understand the current situation.|